StanfordVLSI/dragonphy2/CONTRIBUTING.md

 ```

 ## Top-level directories
 1. Common Python code should be placed in the **dragonphy/dragonphy** subdirectory.
 Code placed here will be accessible to other scripts by importing the **dragonphy** module.
-Scripts intended to be run directly should be placed in the **dragonphy/scripts** directory.
+2. Scripts intended to be run directly should be placed in the **dragonphy/scripts** directory.
-2. The design and verification sources should go in the **dragonphy/src** subdirectory.
+3. The design sources should go in the **dragonphy/src** subdirectory.
 This will mostly consist of Verilog code.
+4. The verification sources should go in the **dragonphy/verif** subdirectory.
+This will mostly consist of Verilog code.
+5. Header files should go in the **dragonphy/inc** subdirectory.
+6. Stimulus files should go in the **dragonphy/stim** subdirectory.
+7. Code related to building and running emulations should go in the **dragonphy/emu** directory.
-4. Tests that should be automatically run on GitHub commits should be placed in the **dragonphy/tests** directory.
+8. Tests that should be automatically run on GitHub commits should be placed in the **dragonphy/tests** directory.
 Since **pytest** is used to run the tests, each script name should start with **test_**, and the scripts should define one or more functions whose names start with **test_** (each such function will be run as a separate test by **pytest**).

 ## Block-level directories
-1. Each directory in **dragonphy/src** represents the source code for a particular block, such as an RX sampler, feedforward equalizer, or a lossy channel model.
-However, there will likely be multiple views for each block; each view should go in its own subdirectory, with the name of the subdirectory indicating its purpose.
-For example,
+1. Each subdirectory in **dragonphy/src** or **dragonphy/verif** represents the source code for a particular block, such as an RX sampler, feedforward equalizer, or a lossy channel model.
+However, there will likely be multiple views for each block; each view should go in its own subsubdirectory, with the name of the subsubdirectory indicating its purpose.
-2. Here is a list of the standard subdirectory names (feel free to add to it):
+2. Here is a list of the standard subsubdirectory names (feel free to add to it):
     1. **struct**: Structural Verilog.
 Does not need to be synthesized prior to PnR.
 Could be either hand-written or automatically generated as a synthesis product.
 If it's automatically generated, please do not check it into the repository.
     2. **syn**: Synthesizable Verilog.
 Needs to be synthesized prior to PnR.
     3. **beh**: Behavioral model for CPU simulation.
 Not intended to be synthesized.
     4. **fpga**: Synthesizable model for FPGA emulation.
+    5. **fpga_verif**: Model that is only needed for CPU simulation of an FPGA emulator.
+For example, there is a **BUFG** model in **dragonphy/verif/BUFG/fpga_verif**.
-    5. **spice**: Spice netlist.
+6. **spice**: Spice netlist.
 Could be either hand-written or automatically generated.
 If it's automatically generated, please do not check it into the repository.
-    6. **layout**: Analog layout for a cell.
+    7. **layout**: Analog layout for a cell.
-    7. **all**: File may be used for all purposes.
-(Most likely used when there is only one file in the directory)
+7. It is OK to place a Verilog file directly in **dragonphy/src** or **dragonphy/verif** or directly in one their subdirectories.
+This is interpreted as meaning that there is only one view for the block.

 ## Other guidelines
 1. Please do not commit any process-specific designs or information.
 This is very important!